 Frequently Asked Questions

-No. Registration with the WHC is only available for qualified health professionals who wish to practice under Māori jurisdiction (i.e the Confederation of the United Tribes of Aotearoa Nu Tireni (New Zealand).
+No. Registration with the WHC is only available for qualified health professionals in the non HPCAA professions listed in the professions section who wish to practice under Māori jurisdiction (i.e the Confederation of the United Tribes of Aotearoa Nu Tireni (New Zealand).
 There is no requirement to belong to any other organisation since Te Wakaminenga Hauora (WHC) is fully endorsed by the Taumata National Wakaminenga (Confederation of United Tribes of Aotearoa Nu Tireni) in accordance with He Wakaputanga article 2 & 3.

 The Wakaminenga, and more accurately the National Wakaminenga, is the Confederation ( general assembly ) of the Chiefs and Head of the United Tribes of Aotearoa (New Zealand) meeting in their collective capacity in accordance with He Wakaputanga as its Constitutional foundation, as well as the interpretation of te Tiriti o Waitangi according to the international doctrine of contra proferentem which dictates that in cases of ambiguity a Treaty (Tiriti) is to be interpreted against the drafting party i.e the English Crown.
 The Wakaminenga Hauora | Health Council is inclusive, fully support freedom of choice, full informed consent, the UNESCO Universal Declaration on Bioethics and Human Rights and the Nuremberg Code.
 The fundamental respect of free will and the personal responsibility that derives from its application is an integral part of Wakaminenga Hauora | Health.